yandex-cloud/docs/en/compute/operations/vm-control/vm-detach-disk.md

 You can detach a disk from either a running and stopped VM.

+{% if product == "yandex-cloud" %}

 {% note info %}

-You can't detach the boot disk.
+You cannot detach a boot disk from a VM.
+You cannot detach a local disk from a VM running on a [dedicated host](../../concepts/dedicated-host.md).

 {% endnote %}

+{% endif %}

 For a disk to be successfully detached from a running VM, the operating system must be ready to accept commands to detach disks.
 Before detaching a disk, make sure that the OS is loaded or stop the VM, otherwise the detach disk operation fails.
 If an error occurs, stop the VM and repeat the operation.